Neurodiversity explained

 You can find more information about the clinics in which we carry out assessments, including travel and parking information, on our location and travel information page.

-All observations are made in line with the Diagnostic and Statistical Manual of mental Disorders – Fifth Edition (DSM-5) and diagnostic discussions are based on these criteria.
-The decision is a team decision and is not made by one professional alone.
-You can find the DSM-5 criteria for autism here and for ADHD here
+All observations are made in line with the Diagnostic and Statistical Manual of Mental Disorders - Fifth Edition (DSM-5) and diagnostic discussions are based on these criteria.
+The decision is a team decision and is not made by one profession alone.

 Assessments